aigrowthtools/aigrowthtools.github.io/_tabs/privacy-policy.md

 ## 7. Children's Privacy — COPPA Compliance

-**AI Growth Tools** does not knowingly collect personal information from children under the age of 13.
+**AI Tool Growth** does not knowingly collect personal information from children under the age of 13.

-If you are a parent or guardian and believe that your child has provided us with personal information, please contact us immediately at **karnaray790@gmail.com**.
+If you are a parent or guardian and believe that your child has provided us with personal information, please contact us immediately at **aitoolgrowth@gmail.com**.
 We will take prompt action to delete such information from our records.

 ---